Director of Juniper Psychology Group

 What do I do if I need to reschedule the test?

 Please try to give us at least 24-hours notice whenever possible to reschedule.
-However, we understand that sometimes illness can come on suddenly and we will reschedule any test with short notice if your child or a family member is ill.
+However, we understand that sometimes illness can come on suddenly and we will reschedule any test with short notice if your child is ill.
 For everyone’s safety and to give your child an opportunity to perform their best, it is important to reschedule.

 What if my child wakes up ill the day of the test?